Siksika Nation

 When European explorers travelled west, they most likely met the Siksiká first.
 The four Niitsítapi nations of the Blackfoot Confederacy are the Siksiká, Káínaa (Kainai or Blood), Aapátohsipikáni (Northern Peigan), and Aamsskáápipikani (South Peigan or Montana Blackfoot).
-The approximate population of the Siksika Nation, as of 2009, is 6,000 people.
+The population of the Siksika Nation is approximately 7,800 people.

-Economic and social stimulus of the Siksika Nation
+Economic and social stimulus

 Siksika Resource Development Limited

 The Siksika nations economic authority is the Siksika Resource Development Limited (SRDL) founded in 1997.
 They manage a diverse group of enterprises and properties.